albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 1. **Score range**: Voters shall score candidates using a 0-5 star scale;
-2. **Unscored treatment**: Candidates left unscored shall be treated as receiving 0 stars; and
+2. **Unscored treatment**: Candidates left unscored shall be treated as receiving 0 stars;
-3. **Single-winner STAR structure**: For single-winner contests, the two highest-scoring candidates shall advance to an automatic runoff determined by voter preferences.
+3. **Single-winner STAR structure**: For single-winner contests, the two highest-scoring candidates shall advance to an automatic runoff determined by voter preferences; and
+4. **District magnitude range**: Multi-member congressional districts shall elect between three (3) and seven (7) Representatives, as specified in Section 402(b).

 **(2) Rationale**